jamaya273/Horiseon/README.md

 # Code Refactor project

-## Optimize a sample web page for a marketing agency
+## Optimizing a sample web page for a marketing agency